ntropika-labs/potion-protocol/setup_instructions.md

     yarn install
     ```

+### Hardhat development
+Hardhat is used internally to develop and debug new features

-7. Run the [setup-database-seed](./bin/setup-database-seed) script to automatically copy all database seeds to your `GANACHE_VOLUME` folder
+7. Run the [hardhat-localnode](./contracts/hedging-vault/package.json) script to spin up a local hardhat node

     ```bash
+    yarn nx run @potion-protocol/hedging-vault:hardhat-localnode
+    ```

+8. Run the [create-hardhat-env](./bin/create-hardhat-env) to bootstrap your environment with Hardhat

+    ```bash
+    ./bin/create-hardhat-env
+    ```

+9. To start the development server for the [Potion Dapp](./apps/potion-dapp/README.md) you can issue this command.
+    ```bash
+    yarn dev potion-dapp
+    ```
+    This will make the Vite development server available on `localhost:5173`

+### Ganache development
+Ganace is used internally to run e2e tests

+7. In order for the application to run properly, you must define the following set of variables in the new [environment file](./.env)
+    - `GANACHE_VOLUME` - A relative or absolute path on the host machine to mount into the `ganache` container using [bind mounts](https://docs.docker.com/storage/bind-mounts/).
+The folder will be managed by Docker and should be reserved for this purpose.
+      The volume will mount the contents of the `GANACHE_VOLUME` folder at the `/opt` path.
+Any database will be available from inside the container as `/opt/{folder name}` where `{folder name}` is the name of the folder.

+    - `DATABASE_PATH` - An absolute path **inside the ganache container** starting with `/opt`.
+You can choose any name except those that match a seed name from `ganache_seeds` as the bootstrapping process needs a fresh copy of the database to initialize properly.
+      If you already initialized your environment you can also use a path to any of the [available ganache seeds](#available-ganache-seeds) (eg `/opt/base`) and the test data will be loaded.

+8. Run the [setup-database-seed](./bin/setup-database-seed) script to automatically copy all database seeds to your `GANACHE_VOLUME` folder

+    ```bash
     ./bin/setup-database-seed --all
     ```

-8. Run the [setup-local-env](./bin/setup-local-env) to bootstrap your environment
+9. Run the [setup-local-env](./bin/setup-local-env) to bootstrap your environment

     ```bash
     ./bin/setup-local-env
     ```

-9. To start the development server for the [Potion Dapp](./apps/potion-dapp/README.md) you can issue this command.
+10. To start the development server for the [Potion Dapp](./apps/potion-dapp/README.md) you can issue this command.
     ```bash
     yarn dev potion-dapp
     ```
-    This will make the Vite development server available on `localhost:3000`
+    This will make the Vite development server available on `localhost:5173`

 ### Recording